NtQuerySystemInformation/NtQuerySystemInformation/README.md

-Hey there, this profile will be simplistic since i dont really think its necessary to do too much presentations.
+Hey there, this profile will be simplistic.

 -I’m kasua02.

--I’m interested in Malware Analysis and Reverse Engineering, with a touch in automation.
+-I’m interested in Malware Analysis and Reverse Engineering, with a touch in automation, mainly program in C/C++, and Python.
+Soon x86-x64 with NASM.

-      -Most things here are going to be scripts related to CTF or decryption scripts and brief system programming examples.
-            -I have won FLARE-ON and MalwareBytes CTF this 2021, with lots of help since it was my first time :)
-      -This is not meant to total beginners, its mostly intermediate level knowledge.

--I’m currently learning/reviewing C/C++, x86-x64, and Python.
+-Achievements so far:
+            -2021 (first time and with lots of help): FLARE-ON 8 finisher, MalwareBytes CTF 2021.
+            -2022: Publish PoC of injection/persistance techniques and Qakbot Dll stager paper.

+Pending for the year (2022):
+      -Improvement: C/C++ reversing/IDAPython scripting/Symbolic execution.
+      -C2 Emulators for Qakbot and ICEID.
+(Private but if you want to collaborate, PM me.)
+      -Improving Windows Internals/Dev (Windows system programming experiments).
+      -If I have time, participate in FLARE-ON 9 and win.

--The quality of the code its not the best, most of the things here are experiments ive done to learn more about certain things, but i hope it interests people.
+-The quality of the code is not the best, mainly for learning purposes.
 <!---
 NtQuerySystemInformation/NtQuerySystemInformation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.